UK PM pledges 'infrastructure revolution' for virus crisis - RFI

 Prime Minister Boris Johnson pledged on Tuesday to deliver an "infrastructure revolution" to help Britain build its way out of the economic devastation of the coronavirus outbreak.

-But his optimistic message, thin on detail and reminiscent of last year's election pledges, was overshadowed by the first local lockdown since an easing of measures was announced, because of a spike in cases in the city of Leicester.
+But his optimistic message was thin on detail and reminiscent of last year's election pledges.

+And it was overshadowed by the first local lockdown since an easing of measures was announced, because of a spike in cases in the city of Leicester, central England.

-Shops which only reopened two weeks ago after being shut for more than three months were forced to close again, and travel was restricted to the city in the English East Midlands.
+Shops which only reopened two weeks ago after being shut for more than three months were forced to close again, and travel was restricted to the city.

-"This is a programme for jobs, jobs, jobs because it's by building, building, building... that we will get the jobs this nation needs," he said after touring a construction site in Dudley, 40 miles (64 kilometres) away in the West Midlands.
+"This is a programme for jobs, jobs, jobs because it's by building, building, building... that we will get the jobs this nation needs," he said after touring a construction site in Dudley, 40 miles (64 kilometres) in the West Midlands, central England.

-"It sounds like a New Deal, and all I can say is, if that is so then that is how it is meant to sound and to be because that is what the times demand."
+"It sounds like a New Deal, and all I can say is, if that is so then that is how it is meant to sound ... because that is what the times demand."

 - 'Neglected and unloved' -

-Johnson's message was thin on detail, particularly on jobs, and in part repackaged broad-brush promises made by his Conservative party before December's general election.
+Johnson's message was thin on detail, particularly on jobs, and in part repackaged broad-brush promises his Conservative party made before December's general election.

 He pledged again to spread the wealth more fairly from London to economically struggling regions that traditionally supported the opposition Labour party.